esakal/react-workshop/workshop-guides/1-novice/novice-2.md

-# React workshop - Epic Novice-2
+# React workshop - Unit Novice-2

 ## Overview
-This epic covers product and technical requirements as well as some architecture and design decisions
+This unit covers product and technical requirements as well as some architecture and design decisions

 Enjoy!